jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/good-stuffs.md

 ["The Right Attitude to Deal with Legacy Code"](https://simpleprogrammer.com/2017/03/01/deal-with-legacy-code/) by Jonathan Boccara

-> ... **consider that the code you’re working on is your code**.
-Even if you haven’t written it yourself, and regardless of how good or bad you think it is, this is your code, and you have responsibility over it.
+> "... **consider that the code you’re working on is your code**.
+Even if you haven’t written it yourself, and regardless of how good or bad you think it is, this is your code, and you have responsibility over it."